GfSE/SAF-Specification/developing-saf/viewpoints/System-State-Viewpoint.md

 * Which modes and states does the system have?
 * Which system functions are dependent on a systems mode or state?
 ## Presentation
-A state transition diagram featuring states and transitions between states.
-References to model elements that are dependent of states or transitions shall be shown as callout or compartment notation.
+A block definition diagram (BDD) featuring states, and state transitions.
+Note: References to model elements that are dependent of states, or transitions shall be shown as callout, or compartment notation.

-A table featuring states, transitions to other states and the conditons to be fullfilled for the transition to happen.
-References to Model Elements that are dependent of states (domain items, system functions, use cases..) shall also be shown in the table
+A tabular format listing states, state transitions, and the conditons to be fullfilled before the transition will occur.
+References to model elements that are dependent of states (Domain Item Kinds, System Functions, System Use Cases, etc.), or transitions shall be shown in the table.

 ## Profile Model Reference
 |Stereotype | realized Concept|